 The Bloomfield-Eastern Greene County Public Library provides free delivery of materials to any homebound patron living within the service district which includes residents of Richland, Beech Creek, Highland, Center, Taylor and Jackson Townships.
 Permanent or temporary homebound patrons are encouraged to contact the library at 384-4125 to begin delivery service.

 Bloomfield American Legion Memorial Post No. 196 hosts Bingo every Thursday night at 5 p.m., with winner take all.

-The VFW Ladies Auxiliary Post 7118 of Linton meets the first Monday of each month.
+The VFW Auxiliary Post 7118 of Linton meets the first Monday of each month.

 The Alzheimer’s Support Group meets the first Monday of each month at the Switz City Christian Church at 6 p.m.
-If you have any questions please call Linda at 798-1589.
+Those with questions may call Linda at 798-1589.